mdn/content/files/en-us/web/javascript/reference/statements/import/assert/index.md

 - Does not affect the module's behavior.
 What the importer has asserted about the module is not available to the module being imported.
 (For example, it's not part of [`import.meta`](/en-US/docs/Web/JavaScript/Reference/Operators/import.meta).)
 Only the host can read and validate the assertion.
 - Does not affect how the host interprets the module.
 For example, the host will not decide to parse a module as JSON if it has already decided that the module contains JavaScript — via MIME type in browsers or extensions in Node.js — even when there's a `type: "json"` assertion.
 It would simply fail the import.
-- Is not used by the host to cache the module.
-If a module with the same specifier is imported twice, once with the assertion and once without, and neither import fails, then they would result in the exact same module without re-executing it.
+- Is not used by the host to cache the module — a host will only store only one copy of the module in memory, whether or not it's imported with an assertion.
+If a module with the same specifier is imported twice, once with the assertion and once without, and neither import fails, then they would result in the exact same module without re-executing the module's code.

-The specification explicitly calls out `type: "json"` to be supported.
-If a module is asserted to be `type: "json"` and the host does not fail this import, then it must be parsed as JSON.
-However, there's no behavior requirement otherwise: for imports without `type: "json"` assertions, the host may still parse it as JSON if security is not an issue in this environment.

 ## Examples